14th Guards Rifle Division: Berlin Operation

 Prior to the start of the Berlin offensive the 14th Guards was again reassigned within 5th Guards Army, now to the 34th Guards Rifle Corps where it joined the 15th and 58th Guards Rifle Divisions.
-The Army was deployed along the eastern bank of the Neisse River on a 13km front and planned to launch its main attack with its right wing on the 8km sector from Gross Saerchen to Muskau.
+The Army was deployed along the eastern bank of the Neisse River on a 13 km front and planned to launch its main attack with its right wing on the 8 km sector from Gross Saerchen to Muskau.
 34th Guards Corps was in the first echelon with its divisions in a single echelon, but the 14th Guards was not on the attack sector.
 When the offensive began on April 16 the Army's main forces crossed the Neisse under the cover of massed artillery fire.
 The first task of 34th Guards Corps was to eliminate a German bridgehead on the eastern bank in the Muskau area.
-This done, the 15th and 58th Guards Divisions advanced as much as 6km into the German defenses on the west bank.
+This done, the 15th and 58th Guards Divisions advanced as much as 6 km into the German defenses on the west bank.
 Early the next day the 15th Guards helped clear the passage of the 14th Guards by advancing into the rear of the German forces it was facing.

-By April 22 the 5th Guards Army was pursuing defeated German forces to the west, destroying rearguards and advancing 30km during the day.
-14th Guards was in part responsible for securing the Army's left flank which had grown to almost 100km in length and was holding along a line from Broten to Wittichenau to Buchwalde with its front facing south.
+By April 22 the 5th Guards Army was pursuing defeated German forces to the west, destroying rearguards and advancing 30 km during the day.
+14th Guards was in part responsible for securing the Army's left flank which had grown to almost 100 km in length and was holding along a line from Broten to Wittichenau to Buchwalde with its front facing south.
 Over the next two days a German force based on elements of 17th and 4th Panzer Armies launched a counteroffensive which broke through the 52nd Army's front along its boundary with the 2nd Polish Army and continued north in the general direction of Spremberg.
 To counter this effort, Konev ordered Zhadov to use the 33rd Guards Corps and the 14th Guards to attack towards Losa and Ugist (north of Bautzen) and reestablish contact with the Poles.
 This effort brought the German attack to a halt by the end of April 24.
 On the next day the 58th Guards Division joined hands with the U.S. 69th Infantry Division at Torgau.

 On April 26 Zhadov ordered the 14th Guards to capture Kamenz and link up its left flank to the Polish Army.
-Fighting continued in this area through April 27-30 with no significant changes in the situation until the German grouping was completely worn out and went over to the defense.
+Fighting continued in this area through April 27–30 with no significant changes in the situation until the German grouping was completely worn out and went over to the defense.
 During this period the division returned to 33rd Guards Corps.
-From May 6-11 it took part, with the rest of 1st Ukrainian Front, in the final offensive on Prague.
+From May 6–11 it took part, with the rest of 1st Ukrainian Front, in the final offensive on Prague.